s00d/github-action-runner/README.md

 cargo build --release
 ```

-This will create an executable file `gar` in the `target/release` directory.
+This will create an executable `gar` file in the `target/release` directory.

 ## Usage

 ### Preparation

 Before using the `gar` utility, you need to obtain a GitHub token.
-This can be done in the settings of your GitHub account.
+This can be done in the settings of your account on GitHub.
 The token should have the following permissions:

--  Read access to `code` and `metadata`
+-  Read `code` and `metadata`
--  Read and Write access to `actions`, `administration`, and `workflows`
+-  Read and write `actions`, `administration`, and `workflows`

 Save the token in a `.github_token` file in the root directory of the project or set it as an environment variable `GAR_TOKEN`.

 The utility will first look for the `GAR_TOKEN` environment variable.
-If it's not found, it will then look for the `.github_token` file.
+If it is not found, it will then look for the `.github_token` file.
 If neither is found, it will prompt you to enter the token manually.

 ### Running Workflows

-To trigger a workflow, simply run the `gar` executable.
+To run a workflow, simply execute the `gar` file.
 The utility will automatically determine the owner and repository name based on the `origin` remote repository in your local Git repository.
-It will then prompt you to select a workflow to trigger from a list of available workflows in your repository.
+It will then prompt you to select a workflow to run from a list of available workflows in your repository.

 ### Global Usage